mlward639/Unit-nine-homework/assets/js/READMEcreate.md

-# Unit-Nine-Homework
+# Example of HW-9

 ## Badge
 <img src='https://img.shields.io/badge/License-MIT-yellow.svg'>

 ## Description
-Created a command-line application to dynamically generate a README.md file utilizing user's input.
+This is a demonstration of how my HW 9 functions.
+Will utilize user input to generate a README.md file.

 ## Table of Contents
  - [Installation](#installation)